Why GIVA?

 Enduring Legacy

-Institutions that play a defined role in ending extreme poverty will be among the most celebrated in the historical record.
-GIVA provides a clear, proportional path to a legacy defined not by what was accumulated, but by what was done with it.
+Institutions that play a defined role in advancing the elimination of extreme poverty will be among the most celebrated in the historical record.
+GIVA provides a clear, proportionate path to a legacy defined by what was done with what was accumulated.

 Shared Prosperity,